htcondor/htcondor/docs/automated-workflows/dagman-introduction.rst

 In addition to declaring inline submit descriptions as part of a node, they can be declared independently of nodes using the :dag-cmd:`SUBMIT-DESCRIPTION[Usage]` command.
-This can be helpful to reduce the size and readability of a ``.dag`` file when many nodes are share the same submit description.
+This can be helpful to reduce the size and improve the readability of a ``.dag`` file when many nodes share the same submit description.

 A :dag-cmd:`SUBMIT-DESCRIPTION` can be defined using the following syntax: